 She attended sessions at the Actors Studio Playwrights/Directors Unit and wrote the theatrical version of Small Admissions, which was performed there as a staged reading in 2011.
 Because the admissions world provided so much material, she expanded the play into a novel of the same name.

-Amy is currently working on a new novel and is blogging weekly for The Debutante Ball.
+Amy's next novel Limelight will be out May 2018.
+She is blogging weekly for The Debutante Ball.
 Her writing has appeared on The Rumpus, Working Mother, Bookish, The Higgs Weldon, In The Powder Room, and Literary Mama.
 The Washington Post says, "“Written with heaps of humor and just as much heart, Limelight is a testament to the transformative power of good mothering, the magic of the stage and the allure of Manhattan — even if you arrive in a Ford Explorer with Texas plates.